2023 Half Moon Bay shootings: Prior workplace shooting in July 2022

+In 7/2024 Mr. Medina was convicted by jury in July of att. murder with a firearm and premeditation and on 8/30/2024 he was denied probation, sentenced to 18 years in prison.

 Shootings

 At 2:22 p.m.
 PST (UTC-8), first responders were notified of a shooting at Mountain Mushroom Farm located in Half Moon Bay.
 Upon arriving at the farm, they discovered four deceased individuals with gunshot wounds.
 A fifth victim who survived was airlifted by helicopter to Stanford University Medical Center near Palo Alto, with life-threatening injuries.
 As responders were arriving at the scene, the gunman drove 2 mi away to Concord Farms in a maroon SUV, where he fatally shot three more people.
 Some of the victims were his coworkers.
 Several children were also present at that shooting scene, but they were left unharmed.

 At approximately 4:40 p.m., the suspect, Chunli Zhao, who was a resident and worker at the first farm, was found in his vehicle in the parking lot of the San Mateo County Sheriff's Office substation at 557 Kelly Avenue in downtown Half Moon Bay.
-He was taken into custody without incident, and a weapon was located inside his vehicle.
+He was taken into custody without incident and the weapon used, a Glock-17 semiautomatic pistol, was located inside his vehicle.

 Victims

 The victims were identified as Yetao Bing, 43; Qizhong Cheng, 66; Zhishen Liu, 73; Jingzhi Lu, 64; Marciano Martinez Jimenez, 50; Jose Romero Perez, 38; and Aixiang Zhang, 74.
 Five of them were Chinese citizens according to China's consulate in San Francisco, which strongly condemned the violence.

+The wounded victim was 23-year-old Pedro Felix Romero Perez, a younger brother of Jose, who was among the dead in the rampage.
+Pedro was shot five times; he was shot once in the hip, once in the back, once in the elbow, and twice in the stomach.

 Accused

 The district attorney said the accused, 66-year-old Chunli Zhao, was from China and had lived in the United States for at least a decade.
 He stayed with 34 other employees in 2022 when Mountain Mushroom Farm's ownership was changed to California Terra Garden.
-Zhao is or was a coworker of the victims at each site, and officials have described the shootings as "workplace violence".
+Zhao was a coworker of the victims at each site at different times and officials have described the shootings as "workplace violence."
 He has been charged with seven counts of murder, one count of attempted murder, firearm use enhancements, and a count of special circumstance allegation of multiple murder.
 Zhao later expressed his grievances to investigators and during a jailhouse interview.
-They ranged from being bullied, working long hours and his supervisor, who would be killed during the attack, demanding that Zhao pay $100 for a forklift repair after a collision Zhao blamed on a coworker.
+They ranged from being bullied, working long hours, and his supervisor, who would be killed during the attack, demanding that Zhao pay $100 for a forklift repair after a collision during work.
 Zhao expressed regret for carrying out the shootings.
-He could face the death penalty if convicted.
+He could face the death penalty if convicted, though the state of California has a moratorium on executions as of January 2023.